Al-Haqbani/z/README.md

 Set `EMPLOLEAKS_LOG_LEVEL` (e.g. `DEBUG`, `INFO`, `WARNING`) to change the verbosity of these logs if you need more or less detail.
-`EMPLOLEAKS_TIMEOUT` and `EMPLOLEAKS_RETRIES` can adjust HTTP timeouts and retry counts for all network requests if you need slower or more persistent scanning.
+`EMPLOLEAKS_TIMEOUT` and `EMPLOLEAKS_RETRIES` can adjust HTTP timeouts and retry counts for all network requests.
+`EMPLOLEAKS_ENTROPY` controls the Shannon entropy threshold (default `3.0`) so you can tune how strict leak detection is.
 If you have your own JSON file of regex rules, set `EMPLOLEAKS_EXTRA_PATTERNS` to the file path so those patterns are loaded automatically at startup.
 Set `EMPLOLEAKS_EXCLUDE` to a comma-separated list of regex patterns to ignore